IObundle/iob-pfsm/README.md

 fsm_prog.print_truth_table(3) # State with index 3 (the one with `i[0]` output_expr)

 # Generate the bitstream for the program
-fsm_prog.generate_bitstream('path/to/bitstream.bin')
+fsm_prog.generate_bitstream('path/to/bitstream.bit')
 ```

+The `iob_soc_tester.py` script of the [IOb-SoC-SUT](https://github.com/IObundle/iob-soc-sut) system, uses the `_generate_pfsm_bitstream` method to create an example bitstream for the `PFSM0` instance.

 ## Brief description of C interface ##

-The PFSM has an internal register based memory that is used as a LUT to determine the outputs of each state and the corresponding next state.
+The PFSM has an internal register-based memory that is used as a LUT to determine the outputs of each state and the corresponding next state.

 An example of some C code is given, with explanations: